weso/wikibase-sync/README.md

 Python library to synchronise data between RDF files and Wikibase instances.

+It updates your wikibase instance based on the changes of the RDF ontology.

 ## How to install
 You can install the library with pip:
 ```bash